itzzjb/Docker-Beginner/README.md

 docker network create mongo-network
 ```
 > [!IMPORTANT]
-> When you are pasing multiple environment variables into a `docker run` command you need to use `-e` multiple times as above.
+> When you are passing multiple environment variables into a `docker run` command you need to use `-e` multiple times as above.

 Then, we are creating a mongo container and add the network to it. (using `--net`)
 ``` sh